-- Building surveys to identify the location and quantities of asbestos materials. - A hazard communication program and procedures that includes providing awareness information to Contractors and employees to inform them of the locations and conditions of asbestos materials in project areas. - Training for individuals who may be responsible to remove asbestos materials, and awareness training for those individuals who may have incidental but unintentional exposure to asbestos materials as part of their jobs. - Procedures to report damaged asbestos materials. - Procedures for the removal of asbestos materials. - Clearance requirements and testing after removal activities. - Record keeping requirements. - Providing procedures and training for the management of asbestos in a formal Operations and Maintenance Program, and removal of materials that have become damaged.
+- Building surveys to identify the location and quantities of asbestos materials. - A hazard communication program and procedures. - Training for individuals who may be responsible to remove asbestos materials, and awareness training for those individuals who may have incidental but unintentional exposure to asbestos materials as part of their jobs. - Procedures to report damaged asbestos materials. - Procedures for the removal of asbestos materials. - Clearance requirements and testing after removal activities. - Record keeping requirements.